Field Guide to the R Mixed Model Wilderness

 Confidence level used: 0.95

 Make sure to read and interpret marginal means carefully.
 Here, when we calculated marginal means for main effects of V and N, these were averaged over the levels of other factor in experiment.
-For example, estimated means for each variety were averaged over it’s N treatments, respectively.
+For example, estimated means for each variety were averaged over the N treatments.

 13.2.5.2 Interaction effects